tranphuongmai/tranphuongmai/README.md

 - 💞️ I’m looking for a job in Tech as a Data Analyst.
 - 📫 Reach me here: tran.pmpmai@gmail.com
 - 👀 Visit my portfolio on Streamlit: https://appmrs-huawsxzmiwinwtcpvomhrs.streamlit.app/
-- 😄 My hobby: Travling, cooking, hiking and yoga-ing.
+- 😄 My hobby: Traveling, cooking, hiking and yoga-ing.

 <!---
 tranphuongmai/tranphuongmai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.